arashid-stac/gymRoutineSimulator/README.md

 [INCOMPLETE]

 1) Haven't implemented error control [DONE]
-2) Check to see if wexercises are duplicated
+2) Check to see if exercises are duplicated

 Before running the application, go into the Methods class and manually input the csv path.